danielsantander/cyberdev/kali-linux/readme.md

 # Kali Linux Tips & Scripts

-Any tips or notes are written in mardown files (`.md` extension) and any executable scripts will be written in bash script files (`.sh`).
+Any tips or notes are written in mardown files (`.md` extension) and any executable scripts will be written in shell script files (`.sh`).

 ## Check Kali Linux Version